gpdm/tinycore-targetdisplaymode/README.md

  * Choose "Detect and show boot methods" option and hit ENTER.

  * After a few moments, you should get new options on display.
-Navigate to "Tiny Core Linux" option and press ENTER.
+   * Mind what was mentioned before about sizes of your USB key, and how the `EFI` partition is present for USB keys above 2 GiB in size?
+   * For USB keys <= 2 GiB, choose the `Tiny Core Linux (USB <= 2.0 GiB)` boot option
+   * For USB keys > 2 GiB, choose the `Tiny Core Linux (USB > 2.0 GiB)` boot option

  * It should take a few seconds to boot up.
 Be patient and don't panic when it stalls for 10 seconds.
    That's because the system waits for the USB to settle.